 Green Dot is a bystander intervention initiative that recognizes that most people care about the high prevalence of power based personal violence but don't have the tools to know how to be part of the solution.
-Green Dot seeks to change the culture by activating people that may not have been directly impacted by power based personal violence. http://knowmore.fsu.edu/education-prevention/green-dot/about-green-dot/ community.
-The program is open to all, regardless of orientation, identity, or expression.
-The Seminole Allies & Safe Zones re-launched in Fall 2013 as a new, more interactive program.
+Green Dot seeks to change the culture by activating people that may not have been directly impacted by power based personal violence. http://knowmore.fsu.edu/education-prevention/green-dot/about-green-dot/.